 MORE than 200,000 Nigerians die annually from food poisoning caused by food contamination during food processing and preservation.

-Permanent Secretary, Federal Ministry of Science and Technology, Mr. Bitrus Bako Nabasu, disclosed this at the opening ceremony of a one-day workshop on food safety for staff of the ministry, held in Nasarawa State.
+Permanent Secretary, Federal Ministry of Science and Technology, Mr Birtus Bako Nabasu, disclosed this at the opening ceremony of a day workshop on Food Safety for the staff of the ministry, held in Nasarawa State.

-Nabasu said that the ministry was committed to partnering with relevant stakeholders in the provision of scientific evidence-based data which would be useful in the elaboration of food standards by local and global food standards-setting bodies.
+He said that this ministry was committed to partnering with relevant stakeholders in the provision of scientific evidence-based data which would be useful in the elaboration of food standards by local and global food standards-setting bodies.

-Earlier, the director of Health and Biomedical Science Department, Mr. David Erphabahimu, said everyone has a special role to play in ensuring that the food consumed by Nigerians is free from contamination.
+Earlier, the Director of Health and Biomedical Science Department, Mr David Erphabahimu said everyone has a special role to play in ensuring that the food consumed by Nigerians was free from contamination.